pjeanjean/mulder-jamstack.github.io/content/survey/demo.md

 ---
 titre: 'Examen 2021'
 showphotocapture: true
-consigne: 'Demo of what you have to do"
+consigne: 'Demo of what you have to do'
 tmpsenseconde: 3600
 questionsOrder: 'none'
 choicesOrder: 'none'